-Candidates should be encouraged to participate and engage in wider sector events, training and forums, such as those offered by Social Care Wales, Care Inspectorate Wales, ESTYN, CWLWM partners, local authorities and Welsh Government.
-Such activities provide an opportunity for candidates to access current and topical news and themes from across the children's care, play, learning and development sector.
+Candidates should be encouraged to participate and engage in wider sector events, training and forums, such as those offered by Social Care Wales, Care Inspectorate Wales, local authorities and Welsh Government.
+Such activities provide an opportunity for candidates to access current and topical news and themes from across the health and social care sector.
 Training and events such as these have real value in their currency, and will support candidates to embed an understanding of current events in the wider sector within their practice - supporting them to become more aware and more focused.
 Such opportunities also provide valuable additional development that provides a foundation of good practice and CPD that will support their future careers.